cosmos/cosmos-sdk/docs/spec/governance/overview.md

 ### Proposal types

-In the initial version of the governance module, there are two types of
+In the initial version of the governance module, there is only one type of
 proposal:

 * `PlainTextProposal` All the proposals that do not involve a modification of the source code go under this type.
 For example, an opinion poll would use a proposal of type `PlainTextProposal`.

-* `SoftwareUpgradeProposal`.
-If accepted, validators are expected to update their software in accordance with the proposal.
-They must do so by following a 2-steps process described in the [Software Upgrade](#software-upgrade) section below.
-Software upgrade roadmap may be discussed and agreed on via `PlainTextProposals`, but actual software upgrades must be performed via `SoftwareUpgradeProposals`.
+For information about software upgrades, see the [Software Upgrade Spec](software_upgrade.md).

 ## Vote